grahamrp/grahamrp.github.io/_posts/2015-02-08-exploratory-factor-analysis.md

 ![center](/../figs/2015-02-08-exploratory-factor-analysis/unnamed-chunk-3-1.png)

-`career`, `ssr`, `tariff`, and `spend` are all fairly close together and heavily related to the first factor (on the right of the x-axis of PA1). `nss.all` and `nss.teach` are plotted on top of eachother, and are heavily related to the second factor (high on the y-axis of PA2). `value` and `nss.feedback` are a bit further away from the other variables and not that well represented by either factor.
+`career`, `ssr`, `tariff`, and `spend` are all fairly close together and heavily related to the first factor (on the right of the x-axis of PA1). `nss.all` and `nss.teach` are plotted on top of each other, and are heavily related to the second factor (high on the y-axis of PA2). `value` and `nss.feedback` are a bit further away from the other variables and not that well represented by either factor.

 A simplified way of viewing the relationships between the 2 factors and the 8 variables is given by `fa.diagram()`.
 Using `simple = TRUE` shows just the relationships between the factors and the variables that they are most closely related to.